andrewsjg/wpw-sdk-go/applications/rpc-agent/README.md

 * Change to the bin directory `cd $GOPATH/bin`
 * Type the following command to run the RPC agent and see the command line flags that you can pass; `./rpc-agent -help`
 * You can manually set the parameters, to get everything running quickly you just need to set the prot e.g. `./rpc-agent -port 9090`
-* Alternatively you can use the configuration file provided to configure the RPC agent, to do this type; `./rpc-agent -configfile <path and filename of config file>`
-* We have provided a config file in the source directory so; `./rpc-agent -configfile $GOPATH/src/worldpay-within-sdk/applications/rpc-agent/conf.json`

 ### Logging output of the RPC agent
 * In the config file, specify the log name